sealightclock/test_flutter_dummy_mvvm_clean_bloc/CONTRIBUTING.md

 #### [GUIDELINE] Bloc class

-A Bloc class should own ViewModel which handles business logic.
+A Bloc class should own ViewModel which handles business logic: Bloc -> ViewModel.

-Use switch/case to handle all the events.
+Use switch/case to handle all the events: Bloc -> Event -> State.

-Bloc is a good place to check for app permissions (Internet, Bluetooth, Location, etc.).
+Do not emit a state if it's the same as the current state.
+This prevents unnecessary UI rebuilding.

 #### [GUIDELINE] Event class